ctogden/write-you-a-web-crawler/README.md

 2. Our program involves a graph traversal.
 Right now our algorithm resembles bread-first search.
 What simple change can we make to get depth-first search?
 3. In addition to each page’s URL, also print its title and the number of child links, in CSV format.
 4. Instead of CSV format, print results in JSON.
 Can you print a single JSON document while using generators?
 You can validate your JSON at http://pro.jsonlint.com/.
+5. There are some bugs in our code above.
+Can you find them and fix them?

 ### Conclusion